 The addition of blue-violet borage in the garden makes it a paradise for honeybees and bumblebees.
 Moreover, borage has been grown to increase honey production for ages.
 It is one of the best flowers for bees.

 Botanical Name: Jasminum sambac

-The white to cream flowers, with waxy petals, is the pride of Indian gardens thanks to its delightful scent.
-Though it unfurls during night time, its fragrance invites certain bees and moths for pollination.
+The white-to-cream flowers, with waxy petals, are the pride of Indian gardens thanks to their delightful scent.
+Though it unfurls during nighttime, its fragrance invites certain bees and moths for pollination.